Chaos and ergodicity across the energy spectrum of interacting bosons

 As can be seen in Fig.~\ref{fig:D1vsJUN} of the manuscript, the upper limit of the $\langle \tilde{D}_1\rangle$ plateau seems to keep increasing for larger $L$.
 To quantify that behavior, we estimate the lower and upper limits of the plateaux as the positions where the difference between the typical GFD value and the corresponding GOE value is twice the minimum difference between these two, and show their evolution as functions of Hilbert space size for different boundary conditions in Fig.~\ref{fig:ChaoticLimits}.
 While the lower limit, $\eta_L$, converges to a value in the region $[0.15,0.2]$ for all the cases considered, the upper limit, $\eta_U$, does not exhibit an asymptotic saturation (especially for HWBC) in the accessible range of $\mathcal{N}$.

 The energy-resolved correlation between the spectral statistics and the eigenvector structure in the eigenbasis of $H_\mathrm{tun}$, as function of rescaled energy $\epsilon$ and hopping strength $\eta$, is presented for $\langle \tilde{D}_1\rangle$ in Fig.~\ref{fig:en_dens_TUN}, and should be compared against Fig.~\ref{fig:en_dens_INT} in the manuscript.
+To illustrate similarities and differences between the two bases, the color scales were chosen exactly identical in both figures.
 Note that the overall evolution of the values of the GFD is inverted as compared to the analysis in the $H_\mathrm{int}$ basis, since the eigenvectors must be highly localized in the limit $\eta\to\infty$.
 The evolution of $\var(\tilde{D}_q)$ in the $H_\mathrm{tun}$ eigenbasis shows a region of drastically suppressed GFD fluctuations that agrees with the corresponding area observed in Fig.~\ref{fig:en_dens_INT}.
-An inspection of $\langle \tilde{D}_1\rangle$ at $\epsilon=0.5$ does not reveal the clear formation of a plateau, and the typical GFD values are rather far from the RMT prediction, as illustrated in Fig.~\ref{fig:ScalingDq} of the manuscript.
+The inspection of $\langle \tilde{D}_1\rangle$ at $\epsilon=0.5$, shown in Fig.~\ref{fig:D1vsJUN_tun}, does not reveal the clear formation of a plateau, and the typical GFD values are rather far from the RMT prediction, as also illustrated in Fig.~\ref{fig:ScalingDq} of the manuscript.
 Despite the basis dependence of the typical GFD, their fluctuations might be a basis-independent figure of merit to identify the emergence of a chaotic regime.